syself/.github/profile/README.md

 ## 🤖 Syself Autopilot: Reducing Kubernetes Operation by 98%

-Syself Autopilot transforms Kubernetes operations, focusing on automation and enhanced Cluster API features.
+Syself Autopilot transforms Kubernetes operations, focusing on automation and enhanced Cluster-API features.
 It serves as your Kubernetes Command Center, minimizing administration effort and maximizing innovation.

 ### 💡 Key features

 - **Production-Ready Clusters**: Secure, compliant, and ready to deploy.
 - **Automated Self-Healing**: Ensures high availability with no downtime.
-- **Scalability & GitOps**: Adapt to business needs and manage your clusters with GitOps.
+- **Scalability & GitOps:**: Adapt to business needs and manage your clusters with GitOps.
 - **Customizable Support**: Tailored SLAs and compliance-friendly options for diverse business requirements.

 ### 📞 Our Services: Expert Support, Anytime, Anywhere